This is one of the most common questions I get asked about in IELTS.

 ‘Why can’t I get Band 7 in speaking?’

-I find that candidates who make a lot of grammar mistakes and have limited range of vocabulary tend to get stuck around Band 6.
+In my experience I find that candidates who make a lot of grammar mistakes and have a limited range of vocabulary tend to get stuck around Band 6.
 You can still get a Band 7 even if you make a few mistakes here and there, it is only when these mistakes cause trouble with overall communication and the flow of the talk.

 What does the IELTS marking criteria say?